AlekseyBuzmakov/LibgSpanForSofia/README.md

 ```

 ### The **return** value of the callback function.
 The callback function returns a boolean value that adds an aditional control over **gSpan**.
 It is very usefull for branch cutting.
 Basically it returns the necessity of the expanision of the current graph pattern.
 If the user knows somehow that the current graph and all its supergraph are of no use, it can return **false** from the callback function saving some computational time.
-If the callback function always returns **true**, then the result is exactly the same as the one returned by original **Gaston** with the corresponding parameters.
+If the callback function always returns **true**, then the result is exactly the same as the one returned by original **gSpan** with the corresponding parameters.